gbmhunter/blog/content/posts/2024/04-30-april-2024-updates/_index.md

 Improved the consistency and look of a number of component package pages by removing the old table design and adding more references.

+Add more component package pages for the packages in the DO-204 family.

 Added more info on [EMA filters](/programming/signal-processing/digital-filters/exponential-moving-average-ema-filter/).